CancheMichael/PokeBot/README.md

 This project was created for the DALI Lab API Code Challenge.

-This project is a proof of concept that incorporates PokeApi https://pokeapi.co/ and Twilio https://www.twilio.com/.
+This project is a simple proof of concept that incorporates PokeApi https://pokeapi.co/ and Twilio https://www.twilio.com/.
-Hosting is provided by https://autocode.com/manage/apps/.
+Hosting is provided by https://autocode.com/.
 This is the first time I have used either PokeApi, Twilio, or Autocode.
 Because it is running the free tiers of Twilio and Autocode, messages are marked with Twilio trial information.
 Additionally, there is a cap on the number